 Time of Day.
 The bulk of attacks happen between the hours of 7:00 am and 4:00 pm (59%).
 However, as the below graphic shows, attacks occur at all times of the day.

 Location.
-As seen here, the plurality of events happen at places of business (n = 247, 47.50%).
+As seen here, the plurality of events happen at places of business (n = 263, 46.38%).
 Places of business include factories/warehouse, retail locations, and office space.
-One hundred and twenty-six attacks (24%) happened in public (outdoor) spaces.
+One hundred and fifty-two attacks (26.81%) happened in public (outdoor) spaces.
 For instance, on January 8, 2011 a shooter attacked a meeting for U.S. Representative Gabrielle Giffords.
 This attack happened in the parking lot of a local grocery store.
 Had the attack happened in the store it would have been classified as a business event; however, since the attack occurred in the parking lot it is coded as a public event.

 Victims.